-As I’m currently packing for a trip to Germany, the country where I first lived abroad, I chuckled at the meme because I’d just been thinking about how easy I have it these days when I travel, compared to when I was younger.
+As I’m currently packing for a trip to Germany, the country where I first lived abroad as a teen, I chuckled at the meme because I’d just been thinking about how easy I have it these days when I travel, compared to when I was younger.

 #1: Calling Airlines to Book Tickets

 Then: Who remembers having to call each individual airline (with a land-line, of course, and maybe even *shudder* a rotary phone) and talk to a human in order to find out ticket prices?
 Then, if you didn’t book through a travel agent you had to call the airline again to make your reservation.
 And they didn’t charge you for this because it was the only way to book a flight.

 Now: Doesn’t it cost extra to book your ticket over the phone?
 I can’t even remember the last time I booked a flight that way.
 It’s so much easier to go online to search for the best flight.
 And then choose exactly where you want to sit on the plane after researching the best seats!

 Then: I always paid for my flights.
 I’d save for months and months to buy a plane ticket.

 Now: Miles, baby!
 I haven’t paid for a ticket to Europe in years!

 Then: Remember when paper plane tickets were mailed to you?
 I remember being soooo excited the day my tickets to Frankfurt arrived in the mail a few weeks before I moved to Germany as a teen.
 Holding those tickets in my hand made my upcoming adventure feel so much more real.